splunk/splunk-operator/docs/Helm.md

 helm install <RELEASE_NAME> splunk/splunk-enterprise -n <RELEASE_NAMESPACE>
 ```

-This chart automatically installs the Splunk Operator as a dependency.
+This chart installs the Splunk Operator as a dependency by default.

 If the operator is already installed then you will need to disable the dependency:
 ```
 helm install --set splunk-operator.enabled=false <RELEASE_NAME> splunk/splunk-enterprise -n <RELEASE_NAMESPACE>
 ```

-To see all configurable values contained in the ```value.yaml``` file:
+To see all configurable values contained in the ```values.yaml``` file:
 ```
 helm show values splunk/splunk-enterprise
 ```